jklymak/Phy411/Computing.md

   1. In the terminal, go to the directory with the notebooks you want to work on (or an empty directory).
   2. run `ipython notebook`  If you have set everything up properly using anaconda, Firefox or another browser should open with a list of iPython notebooks.
   3. If you want to get one of my notebooks, you can go to github: [https://github.com/jklymak/Phy411/](https://github.com/jklymak/Phy411/), navigate to `lectures`, open `Lecture-00-Intro-Python.ipynb`, and then right-click on the `Raw` button and "Download Linked File As.." to save to your machine.
+Then you can open the notebook by running `python notebook` in the directory that you put it in.